A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: Equivalent Notions of Strong Normalization

 \section{Equivalent Notions of Strong Normalization}

-In the previous section, we related strong $\dbn$-normalization with strong normalization of ES.
-In this section we will compare the various concepts of strong normalization that are induced on $\Jterms$ by $\beta$, $\dbn$, $(\beta,\perml)$ and $(\beta,\pi)$.
-This comparison will make use of several results obtained in the previous sections, and will obtain new results about the original calculus $\ljcalc$.
+In the previous section, we related strong $\dbeta$-normalization with strong normalization of ES.
+In this section we compare the various concepts of strong normalization that are induced on $\jterms$ by $\beta$, $\dbeta$, $(\beta,\ptwo)$ and $(\jn)$.
+This comparison makes use of several results obtained in the previous sections.
+From it, we also obtain new results about the original calculus $\jcalc$.